Analysis | Why Mitch McConnell intends to confirm a new Supreme Court justice now, when he wouldn’t in 2016

 At the same time he is preparing for a Supreme Court nomination battle, McConnell is also fighting to keep Republicans’ Senate majority.

-He has vulnerable members at risk of losing their seats in Colorado, Arizona, Maine and North Carolina and maybe even Iowa, Montana, Georgia and South Carolina.
+He has vulnerable members at risk of losing their seats in Colorado, Arizona, Maine and North Carolina, and maybe even Iowa, Montana, Georgia and South Carolina.
 That’s a lot of states where Republicans have to play defense to keep their majority.
 And even before Ginsburg’s death, it was looking close.

 How will those vulnerable members feel about casting such a controversial, blatantly political vote when their jobs are at stake?
 (Maybe not so conflicted.
 Some, like Sens.
-Martha McSally of Arizona and Joni Ernst of Iowa, have already said they are okay with an election-year vote.)
+Martha McSally of Arizona and Joni Ernst of Iowa and Sen. Thom Tillis of North Carolina, have already said they are okay with an election-year vote.)

 The politics get messier for McConnell if the process stretches on after election results are known, which it certainly could.
 If Biden wins and Trump loses, Trump would officially be a lame-duck president.
 Senate Republicans could lose their majority and be a lame-duck Senate as well.